 CWAA Services for Faculty and Staff

-The Center for Writing and Academic Achievement (CWAA) strives to support you and your course goals by providing a variety of peer tutoring services such as drop-in math & science group tutoring and appointment-based 1:1 tutoring hours in the Center (MacPhaidin 314) for writing and over (35) specific subjects including academic coaching.
+The Center for Writing and Academic Achievement (CWAA) strives to support you and your course goals by providing a variety of peer tutoring services such as appointment-based 1:1 tutoring hours in the Center (MacPhaidin 314) for writing and over (35) specific subjects.

-Our tutors are undergraduates seeking to gain more in-depth knowledge in their respective subject while acquiring valuable experience providing peer assistance.
+Our tutors are undergraduates seeking to gain more in-depth knowledge in their respective subjects while acquiring valuable experience by providing peer assistance.
 The peer tutors must be recommended by a faculty member and are hired and trained through the CWAA.

-We also offer students the opportunity to work with a professional writing tutor or peer academic coach by appointment at no additional cost burden.
+We also offer students the opportunity to work with a professional writing tutor at no additional cost burden.
 This makes the CWAA not only exceptional but unique among higher education institutions.

 All students have access to TutorTrac.
 TutorTrac is updated on a semester-basis meaning students can easily search our schedule and book appointments with ease by simply signing-in with their Stonehill username and password.

 Our schedule is updated on our website and TutorTrac.
 Please check your email for updates and feel free to reach out, if you would like to request a poster or flyer.

 Seeking a tutor can be overwhelming for students, especially if they do not know what to expect.
 Our tutors would love to visit your class and talk about what it's like at the CWAA!

 We will only need (5) minutes of class time.
 Look for our messaging to arrange these visits in the beginning of the semester.

 From time to time, you may receive a list of students that attended tutoring services.
 Please note that the CWAA gives students the option whether to share their visit with you.
 If a student is not listed on the Faculty Report, this does not mean students are not attending tutoring---it simply means that students have chosen not to share.